842974287/BenchmarkTensorRT/matmul_transpose/README.md

 Module `A` and `B` would produce the same results.
 ### Benchmark
-Let's say `x` is of shape (n, k) and `y` is of shape (k, m), we select the value from [32, 128, 512, 1024] for each of them which gives us a total of 64 combinations.
-We use TensorRT profiler to get the time spend on the layers.
+Let's say `x` is of shape (B, n, k) and `y` is of shape (B, k, m) where `B` is the batch size and is fixed to 128.
+We select the value from [32, 128, 512, 1024] for each of them which gives us a total of 64 combinations.
+TensorRT profiler is used to get the time spend on the layers.
 Note that the benchmark results are gathered in fp16 precision on RTX 2070 super GPU.

 **Original Module (A) vs Transformed Module (B)**
 ![compare](https://user-images.githubusercontent.com/20773414/134827597-002f12cd-ffa2-4c08-ac4c-02a3218511e3.png)